Ruzzell-O/Ruzzell-O/README.md

 ## About Me

-Hi, I'm Ruzzell, a **passionate in data science** with a love for discover uncover data to derive actionable insights.
-With a strong foundation in both data analysis and machine learning algoritechnologies, I enjoy working on projects that gathers insight from data to solve ral-world problems.
+Hi, I'm Ruzzell, passionate **about data science** with a love for discovering and uncovering data to derive actionable insights.
+With a strong foundation in both data analysis and machine learning technologies, I enjoy working on projects that gather insight from data to solve real-world problems.
 I'm constantly learning and exploring new tools and frameworks to stay updated with the latest industry trends.
-When I'm not coding, you can find me experimenting with new technologies, reading and researching papers, contributing to open-source projects or sharing my knowledge with community.
+When I'm not coding, you can find me experimenting with new technologies, reading and researching papers, contributing to open-source projects, or sharing my knowledge with the community.

 ## My Skills